 - Find a permanent home for gallery shows, special events and day-to-day operations

 To those active in the Oklahoma visual arts community, Inclusion In Art was known for successful events managed by Nathan Lee via OVAC.
-The organization needed to extend that awareness to the full mission of the stand alone organization, educate new audiences about Inclusion In Art and attract artist to participate.
+The organization needed to extend that awareness to the full mission of the stand-alone organization, educate new audiences about Inclusion In Art and attract artist to participate.
 The organization also needed to explain their addition to, not competition with, existing arts organizations in the area.
 All of this had to be done only with volunteer efforts and donated resources due to a $0 budget starting point.

 Our plan was to simplify the message as much as possible, differentiate the new organization without negating the former OVAC program and create the same level of professionalism as existing arts organizations.
 We actively pursued partnerships and collaborations to establish positive relations within the arts community.
 We planned mission specific public events to promote Inclusion In Art and member artist at the same time.
 Some events were free to the public for awareness and promotion.
 Others were for a nominal fee to offset cost and raise funds for the organization

-We designed low cost, highly branded promotional materials to tell the story of Inclusion In Art with a focus of consistency of message, positivity and commitment to the mission.
+We designed low cost, highly branded promotional materials to tell the story of Inclusion In Art with a focus on consistency of message, positivity and commitment to the mission.
 We created an online community for artist of color, supporters and arts advocates called “The Connect”.
 This online presence offers artist opportunity as well as drawing organizations, galleries and collectors to a central location for locating minority artist and artwork.

 Overall, we stayed focused on explaining the mission, proving the need for the organization and inviting all (artist, galleries, collectors, advocates) to participate.
-We built on past successes of OVAC events, and expanded the idea of what minority focused art events in Oklahoma can/should be.
-We didn’t change the organizations message, we expanded it.
+We built on past successes of OVAC events, and expanded the idea of what minority-focused art events in Oklahoma can/should be.
+We didn’t change the organization’s message, we expanded it.

 We started with branding.
-Previous branding was inconsistent and non-impacting.
+The previous branding was inconsistent and non-impacting.
 One of the branding challenges is Inclusion In Art is the variety of artist they represent.
 African-American, Latino (Mexican, South American and Spanish), Asian, Native-American, Middle-Eastern, etc… In order to not emphasize or omit any particular cultures and establish a very professional appearance, we specifically designed all branding in modern, black and white design style.
 The brand mark, printed materials, website and social media feeds were all very minimally designed in order to focus on the visual impact of the art and artist themselves.
-This was a distinct and visible change form previous branding without disrespecting where the organization started.
+This was a distinct and visible change from previous branding without disrespecting where the organization started.

 Next, we put years of event promotions, board development and minority focus group information together to create the general messaging and educational text.
-We simplified this text as much as possible and kept all focus on the organizations mission, who they serve and inclusiveness of events.
+We simplified this text as much as possible and kept all focus on the organization’s mission, who they serve and inclusiveness of events.